saidlm/twamp_responder/README.md

 ```

 ### Network ports
 The responder is by default configured to uses two type of network ports.
-It can configured in twamp-server.conf.
+It can be configured in twamp-server.conf.

 The default configuration is:
 | Port Number | Description